amoe/lotdd/notes.md

+Langr - LOTDD

 factor out test to separate file per test case / suite

+2017-12-18

 Once we end up hardcoding 3 cases, we move to a hash solution for storing the if-else hierarchy.
-Hence TDD ends up triggering the RUle of Three through the specification of multiple data points.
+Hence TDD ends up triggering the Rule of Three through the specification of multiple data points.

  He uses `unordered_map` which is somewhat interesting.